 Nio adjusted the heavy bag on her shoulder as she paced around the bus stop, stepping carefully over an icy sidewalk pockmarked in frozen footprints, like the fossil of a prehistoric riverbed.
 It was the fourth day of record-setting April cold.
 It was supposed to last another four.
 She fastened the top two snaps on her puffy winter coat and huddled into it like a turtle.
 Her breath billowed over the collar, now nose-high, and caught the yellow light from the all-night diner around the corner.
-A quick check of her phone confirmed there was limited secure coverage in the town.
+A quick check of her phone confirmed there was limited encrypted coverage in the little town.
 Two bars.
 That meant she couldn’t risk stepping inside.
-She’d have to wait—or let the trail go as cold as her fingers.
+She’d have to wait for someone to show—or let the trail go as cold as her fingers.
 She looked up and down the deserted street again.
 The remnants of the unexpected blizzard had been churned by the day’s traffic into crisscrossing tracks of slush.
 Nothing traveled.
 Across from her, a block monster of a pay phone with an armored cord sat under its glass-and-steel hood, top-lit by a fluorescent lamp, like a comic book villain.

-As she turned away, the light blinked twice.
+The light blinked twice.

 Nio stopped.
 A moment later, it did it again.